pnaveen4u87/Cuisine_Classifier/README.md

 ## Data
-In this project we are classifying the food reciepe articles available in the [BBC Website](https://www.bbcgoodfood.com/recipes/category/cuisines).
+This project classifies the food reciepe articles available in the [BBC Website](https://www.bbcgoodfood.com/recipes/category/cuisines).

-For training the classifier model, we used the data set from [Kaggle](https://www.kaggle.com/c/whats-cooking/data).
+For training the classifier model, the data sets used are from [Kaggle](https://www.kaggle.com/c/whats-cooking/data).

 ## Technologies/Algorithm Used